jacobjwood/aoc-template-rust/README.md

 ## How to use (from template)

-1. Clone this repo into your local directory.
+1. Clone this repo into your local directory named aoc20XX, where XX is the year.
-2. Copy your cookie from AOC 2022 into a file named session_cookie.txt (this is already listed in .gitignore).
+2. Copy your cookie from AOC 20XX into a file named session_cookie.txt (this is already listed in .gitignore).
 3. In the terminal type `make day=X` where X is the day you want to run.
 This will create a folder for the day you specify and pull your text input for day X into the folder as well as create a python file that reads the input.
 For rust do `make rust day=X` which will set up a cargo project instead.